Fusarium TR4 in banana: a soil and sanitation management overview

 Persistence

-No chemical control
+No registered chemical option

 Host specificity